 Standing rigging should be inspected regularly.
-And remember, it does one no good to simply inspect the bottom fittings and ignore those up on the mast.
+And remember, it does one no good to simply inspect the bottom fitting and ignore those up on the mast.

 The most common failure is cracked swage fittings.
 All attachment fittings should be carefully examined at least once a month.
 Look at them closely.
 Sometimes the cracks are hard to see.
-If in doubt carefully spray the fitting with a can of red paint and then wipe the paint off with a hard cloth.
+If in doubt, carefully spray the fitting with a dye penetrant.
+The dye goes into a crack readily and shows it clearly.
+Such dyes are available at better equipped marine stores and industrial supply houses.
+If such is not available, carefully spray the fitting with a can of red paint and then wipe the paint off quickly with a hard cloth.
 If there is a crack, the paint will get into it and show up when the paint on the fitting is removed.
-(A better method is to use a spray can of special dye.
-The dye goes into the crack more readily and shows the crack more clearly.
-Such dyes are available at better equipped marine and industrial supply houses.)
-Any crack is bad but not a cause for panic.
-As a rule of thumb, if a crack is longer than the wire diameter, the swage should be replaced immediately.
-If the crack is less than the wire diameter, the strength of the swage is probably not yet seriously compromised and replacement can be delayed-but watch it like a hawk.
+Any crack is bad, but not a cause for panic.
+As a rule of thumb, if a crack is less than the wire diameter, the strength of the swage is probably not yet seriously compromised and replacement can be delayed, but monitor it carefully.

-4. Sails
+3. Sails

 Sails that are delivered with your yacht are very high quality and well cut.
-The subject of sails is worth a book in itself, so the discussion here will be short and sweet.
+The subject of sails is worth a book in itself so the discussion here will be short.

 The greatest enemy of your sails is the ultraviolet in sunlight.
-You have sailcovers - use them religiously.
-Sails that are stored under cover will last three or four times longer than sails which are simply furled on the spars and exposed to the sun.
+You have sail covers - use them religiously.
+Sails that are stored under cover will last three or four times longer than sails that are simply furled on the spars and exposed to the sun.